evildmp/diataxis-documentation-framework/how-to-guides.rst

 ..  sidebar:: How-to characteristics

-    * imperative
+    * focused on tasks or problems
-    * “to achieve this, do that”
+    * assume the user knows what they want to achieve
     * action and only action
     * no digression, explanation, teaching